King County Boards and Commissions

 Learn more at www.kingcounty.gov/conservation-futures

-A 15-member Board of Directors governs 4Culture, with individuals representing the broad cultural, geographic and ethnic diversity of King County, as well as backgrounds in arts, heritage, historic preservation, and public art, finance, tourism, education, real estate and government relations.
-4Culture Board members bring an impressive wealth of experience and knowledge to their roles and are primarily responsible for: organizational financial oversight; securing and maintaining resources from all levels of government; advocacy, especially regarding resources; setting policy relevant to the organization as a whole; and serving as the public face of 4Culture.
-The Board is comprised of 15 members serving 3 year terms.
-Membership requirements include: Directors shall have a demonstrated commitment to and knowledge of cultural resources, shall be active and experienced in community and civic issues and concerns, and shall have the ability to evaluate the needs of cultural constituencies in the region as a whole.
+The King County Cultural Development Authority board of directors is comprised of 15 members (9 nominated by Council district with each Councilmember nominating a district representative; and 6 positions appointed by the King County Executive as at-large representatives).
+The Board governs 4Culture, with individuals representing the broad cultural, geographic and ethnic diversity of King County, as well as backgrounds in arts, heritage, historic preservation, and public art, finance, tourism, education, real estate and government relations.
+4Culture Board members are primarily responsible for organizational financial oversight; securing and maintaining resources from all levels of government; advocacy, especially regarding resources; setting policy relevant to the organization as a whole; and serving as the public face of 4Culture.
+4Culture's Board also looks at cross cutting or timely issues that could impact 4Culture and coordinates and leads responses.
+It also provides official approval of all grant recommendations, which are forwarded from the three Advisory Committees that oversee funding programs.
+Members shall serve 3-year terms.

 The King County Employees Deferred Compensation Plan Board oversees the operation of the County’s deferred compensation program on behalf of the County and Plan participants.
 The board is comprised of 9 members, which includes 4 participant representatives, 3 Ex-Officio members, 1 Council representative and 1 Executive representative.
 Members serve 3 year terms with no term limit.
 Members must be participants in the Plan.
 Employee representatives must demonstrate ability to work with diverse groups to accomplish complex tasks.
 Experience with managing financial programs is desired.
 The Membership Committee Chair nominates prospective board members and the board confirms the appointment.
 No Executive appointment or Council confirmation required.